gemini3d/gemini3d/Readme.md

 ## Known limitations and issues of GEMINI

 1. Generating equilibrium conditions can be a bit tricky with curvilinear grids.
 A low-res run can be done, but it will not necessary interpolate properly onto a finer grid due to some issue with the way the grids are made with ghost cells etc.  A workaround is to use a slightly narrower (x2) grid in the high-res run (quarter of a degree seems to work most of the time).
-2. Magnetic field calculations on an open 2D grid do not appear completely consistent with MATLAB model prototype results; although there are quite close.
+2. Magnetic field calculations on an open 2D grid do not appear completely consistent with model prototype results; although there are quite close.
 This may have been related to sign errors in the FAC calculations - these tests should be retried at some point.
 3. Occasionally MUMPS will throw an error because it underestimated the amount of memory needed for a solve.
 If this happens a workaround is to add this line of code to the potential solver being used for your simulations.
 If the problem persists try changing the number to 100.

     ```fortran